TijlCl/digital-making/README.md

 - Project phase 4 (implementing first particles, water glow shader, adding fog): 16 hours
 - Scene intro: 6 hours
 - Point cloud animation: 8 hours
-- Meetings with project manager (the teachers): 8 hours
+- Meetings with project manager (the teachers): 10 hours

-TOTAL 127 HOURS (- 20 hours = 107)

-Things I still need to do:
-- implementing the point cloud
+- implementing the point cloud: 6 hours
-- modelling assets for the point cloud
+- modelling asset for the point cloud: 1 hour
+- moddeling the school front: 2 hours
-- additional GUI controls
+- additional GUI controls: 4 hours
-- implementing websockets
+- implementing websockets: 1 hour
+- easing the cameras & camera angels: 5 hours
+- adding water running from the fountain: 8 hours
-- adding controls to the websockets
+- adding the timeline: 2 hours
+- autorun the timeline: 2 hours
+- improving intro: 3 hours
+- simulation of student data: 1 hour
+- click controls for pointcloud and school: 3 hours
+- only run water when camera hits the platform: 4 hours
-- easing the cameras
+- adding noise filter over the visualisation: 3 hours

-Excluding the tasks that are not completed yet, the consultant would be working for 13 days on this project.
-If the consultant would ask 450 euro per day for 8 hours / day the total cost up until now for the application would be 450 * 13 = 5850 euro.
-I estimate that the last features would take at least another 5 days.
-So if we add this to the total amount the final application would cost 450 * 18 = 8100 euro.
+In total The consultant would be working for 18 days on this project.
+If the consultant would ask 450 euro per day for 8 hours / day the total cost up until now for the application would be 450 * 18 = 8100 euro.